PSD2 Compliance Guide for Merchants

 Online purchases account for over half of all card-related fraud in the Single Euro Payments Area (SEPA), including 35 European nations.
 To safeguard consumers and European Economic Area (EEA) financial institutions against fraud and financial crime, the EEA established the SCA rules in 2019.

-As mandated by the Revised Directive on Payment Services (PSD2) of the European Union, the SCA ensures that payment service providers inside the EEA use multi-factor authentication (MFA), as it further strengthens the security of electronic or online payments.
+As mandated by the of the European Union, the SCA ensures that payment service providers inside the EEA use multi-factor authentication (MFA), as it further strengthens the security of electronic or online payments.

 This article delves deeper into the various payment methods affected by Europe’s Strong Customer Authentication (SCA) mandates.
 Also, we will explain how SCA affects your company and what kinds of transactions are exempt or not covered.